cse110-sp26-group09/Watchtower-Course-Project/docs/README.md

 ## Notes for Future Maintainers

 - This documentation structure scales well as the project grows
-- Don't let documentation become stale—outdated docs are worse than no docs
+- Don't let documentation become stale; outdated docs are worse than no docs
 - When in doubt, add clarity rather than assume people will know context
 - Use this README as a guide for what should exist; create new docs when needed
 - Consider automating documentation where possible (e.g., API docs, changelogs)